nicolasgomez1/LastChaos-Launcher/README.md

 LastChaos launcher programmed in Lua.<br/>
 Developed with <a href="https://www.indigorose.com/autoplay-media-studio/">Autoplay Media Studio 8.5.3.0</a>

+# Features
+* 4 Skins and 1 Custom page for dev purposes.
+* Ability to allow or not multi-clients.
+* ip.txt File is not required anymore.
+* After downloading all the updates it will check the existence of LC.exe.new and LC.cdd.new if these 2 files exist, a batch file will be created that replaces the old files with the new ones.
+*
 # Information
 * Define ```-dev``` as launch parameter to be able to use the developer window.
 * Define ```-resetsettings``` as launch parameter to reset the configuration.